codebriefcase/codebriefcase/README.md

   <img src="https://raw.githubusercontent.com/codebriefcase/codebriefcase/main/giphy.webp" width="25%">
   <br/>
   I loved breaking things when I was a kid!
 But with my adolescence I found more joy in building things :)
   So Here I am!
-Trying to build delightful and performant interfaces.
+Trying to build delightful and performant interfaces (and breaking a few).
 Striving to learn Javascript and other exciting stuffs in the Frontend space.
   <br/>
   Fascinated about space & travel (and Space Travel too).